Reading:

 Calculate the Price Index

-After you’ve identified your competitors, find the average market price of a product.
+After identifying your competitors, find the average market price of a product.
 Then, calculate the price index for all your products.

 To give you an idea, here is a quick formula you can use to calculate it for a single product.